Coupled fermion-kink system in Jackiw-Rebbi model: Bound states and bound energies

-which corresponds to the trivial kink equation with the known solution (eq. (\ref{chi_static})).
-This way one can determine $f(x) = \mbox{e}^{\int_1^x \sqrt{2}\, \tanh\left[(x'-x_0)/\sqrt{2}\right] \, d x'} \propto \cosh ^{2}\left(\frac{x-x_0}{\sqrt{2}}\right)$.
+which corresponds to the trivial kink equation with the known solution eq. (\ref{chi_static}).
+This way one can determine $f(x) = \mbox{e}^{-2 g \phi_0\,\int_1^x \tanh\left[(x'-x_0)/\sqrt{2}\right] \, d x'} \propto \left[\cosh\left(\frac{x-x_0}{\sqrt{2}}\right)\right]^{-2\sqrt{2}g \phi_0}$.
 Requiring the wave function to be normalized, we obtain

 It is important to notice that based on this result, the back-reaction of the fermion on the soliton is zero for the fermionic zero mode.
-This result would be expected if a system has particle conjugation symmetry.
-If a system does not possess this symmetry the back-reaction for the fermionic zero mode can be nonzero, in general \cite{Leila}.
-Surprisingly, although the system considered here does not respect this symmetry, except in the weak coupling limit, it has the same property which means that this symmetry still has an imprint on the system.
-This property holds for the lagrangian considered in \cite{jackiw1976,farid} with different fermionic and bosonic couplings.
+If a system does not possess this symmetry, the back-reaction for the fermionic zero mode is nonzero in general \cite{Leila}.
+Although the system considered here does not respect this symmetry, the zero mode still does not receive back-reaction.
+This happens because the term $g\bar \psi\psi$ is null for the zero mode and the system recovers particle conjugation symmetry.